PolarExpress/marketplace-frontend/README.md

 Next, follow these steps:

+1. Create a `.env` file and set the required environment variables to match your setup.
+For an example, see the `sample.env` file.
-1. Install the dependencies using `pnpm i`.
+2. Install the dependencies using `pnpm i`.
-2. Create a `.env` file by running `cp sample.env .env`.
+3. Run `pnpm start` to start the frontend.

 ## Scripts